-In most cases, white spots on Cacti are caused by a pest infestation.
+White spots on Cacti are usually caused by a pest infestation.
 The white spots are protective shields of mealybugs or scales.
 Another reason for white spots on cacti can be fungus growth due to powdery mildew or the necrotic spot virus.
-Treat white spots as soon as you spot them and you have identified the cause as yellowing and abnormal foliage is often following after white spots emerge.

 Indoor Cacti plants are highly vulnerable to cochineal insects such as mealybugs and scales.
 Most plant owners mistake the soft and cottony white fuzz for mold.
 But the white fuzz acts as a shield for the pests.

 Scales are brown insects covered in white fluff.
 They feed on the sap, and as the Cacti dries, it develops yellow or white spots.